Taeserzz/Library-Management-System-DS/README.md

-# Library-Management-System-DS
+#  Library Management System

-Library Management System for university coursework.
-Built with Java/C++, using linked lists, queues, stacks, and binary search trees to manage books, patrons, and checkouts efficiently.
-Implements file storage and password hashing for security.
+### University of Technology, Jamiaca - Data Structures Project (20%)

+This project is a **Library Management System** that efficiently manages books, patrons, and check-in/check-out operations using **linked lists, stacks, queuess, and binary search trees (BSTs)**.